goeland86/klipper-recore-scurve/docs/Resonance_Compensation.md

 original values of `max_accel` and `max_accel_to_decel` parameters in the `printer.cfg` and restart Klipper before tuning Pressure Advance.

+If later during printing you notice that extruder rattles or skip steps, it means that the pressure advance value is too high for the corresponding acceleration.
+You can either reduce `max_accel` setting, or reduce `min_accel` value in `[scurve]` section.

 ## Unreliable measurements of ringing frequencies

 If you are unable to measure the ringing frequencies, e.g. if the distance